 Foreign countries may be subject to sanctions - or other restrictions resulting from new laws, regulations, and executive orders - from the U.S. and other developed markets, leading to a severe drop in the value of securities from that country.
 These sanctions or restrictions may significantly reduce the liquidity of securities held by the Fund or prevent them from being traded at all.
 As a result of sanctions or restrictions, securities may be suspended for extended periods of time or delisted altogether.
 Fund counterparties may be unwilling to transact in securities from a specific jurisdiction even if the issuer itself is not subject to sanctions or restrictions.
 If markets for these securities cease to operate or become inaccessible to foreign investors, the Fund may be forced to fair value these securities at low levels or write them off entirely.
-The Fund may hold the securities of non-sanctioned companies with significant assets in a sanctioned country or that derive significant income from the sanctioned country.
-These companies may face pressure or be compelled by law to divest from their operations in the sanctioned country at a significant loss.
+The Fund may hold the securities of non-sanctioned companies with significant assets in a sanctioned country or that derive significant income from the sanctiones in the sanctioned country.